mla0/aws-ansible/README.md

 # aws-ansible
-Ansible playbooks and files for deploying to AWS
+Quick and dirty Ansible playbooks and files for deploying to AWS